alexa-games/litexa/docs/book/testing.md

 Running `litexa test` will generate a .test directory with test artifacts.
 You can delete this at any time without affecting your Litexa project.
-The command is deployment target specific; the artifacts will live in a subdirectory named after the target inside the .test directory.
-By default, it will run using the `development` target.
+The command is deployment target specific; the artifacts will live in a subdirectory inside the `.test` directory, named after the target.
+If no target is specified, `litexa test` will default to the `development` target, which is equivalent to `litexa test -d development`.

 However, the contents might be useful for diving deeper into your test output.
 Here are all the files and their contents: